-Some emission categories may require data that you don’t already have stored in ERP systems or other databases.
-Surveying employees can be a way to capture this data.
+Collecting Employee commute data may require sourcing data that you don’t already have stored in ERP systems or other databases.
+Surveying employees can be the best way to capture this data.

 There are a few circumstances where you may not need to survey your employees to get this data: